-When a site gets compromised, one thing we know for sure is that attackers love to leave malware that allows them access back to the site; this type of malware is called a backdoor.
+When a site gets compromised, one thing we know for sure is that attackers love to leave malware that allows them access back into the site; this type of malware is called a backdoor.
 This type of malware was named this because it allows for remote control of a compromised website in a way that bypasses appropriate authentication methods.
 You can update your site, change passwords, along with any of your admin procedures, and the backdoor would still be there allowing unexpected access to an attacker.

 We have written extensively about website backdoors (generally in PHP) that allow for continuous reinfections and control of hacked websites.